Biden Issues Pardons for Certain Nonviolent Marijuana Offenses

 Biden is also commuting the prison sentences of 11 people convicted of nonviolent drug offenses, including some who have received mandatory life sentences.

 During his 2020 campaign, Biden called for the automatic expungement of cannabis use convictions.
-The President issued a similar pardon proclamation last October, and in March, the Justice Department opened an online portal for eligible applicants to apply for pardon certificates.
+The President issued a similar pardon proclamation last year, the Justice Department opened an online portal for eligible applicants to apply for pardon certificates.

 Estimates provided at that time by the US Sentencing Commission suggested that nearly 7,000 Americans with low-level federal marijuana-related convictions would be eligible for relief under the directive.